 The price of a dedicated video will be more.
 As a guide, you can use the above method and then multiply by at least 1.5 to calculate a proposed fee.

 Once you have done a fixed-fee deal, advertisers will have a better understanding of your performance should they wish to propose a sponsorship that is conversion-based.
-You can use this tool to calculate a fee based on the CPMs above.

 No one-size-fits-all approach